 When we look at areas of the world with long lifespans, we find common denominators that have nothing to do with access to state-of-the-art modern medicine or even a strong gene pool.
 In fact, the long lives of the people in these regions primarily have been attributed to something most of us can control: diet and exercise.

 Living longer in the Blue Zones

 People who live in the so-called “Blue Zones”–which researchers have identified as having the highest concentrations of centenarians in the world and include Ikaria, Greece; Okinawa, Japan; Ogliastra Region, Sardinia; Loma Linda, California; and Nicoya Peninsula, Costa Rica–have several “secrets” to their longevity.
 According to a recent NPR story, seniors living in the Blue Zones “move their bodies a lot.
 They have social circles that reinforce healthy behaviors.
 They take time to de-stress.
 They’re part of communities, often religious ones.
 And they’re committed to their families.”
 But the food puzzle piece is among the most intriguing and convincing to researchers.

 People in the Blue Zones do not deprive themselves of food or even of alcohol, in many cases, but rather it is how they eat and what they are consuming that are likely their “golden ticket” to a long life.
-In a nutshell, based on the researchers’ findings, these Blue Zone centenarians’ diets often look like this:
+In a nutshell, based on the researchers’ findings, a Blue Zones diet often look like this: